Frequently Asked Questions

 The John M. Belk Endowment, the Belk Foundation and Belk, Inc., are separate entities with separate and distinct missions.
 All are connected by name and work in concert to support and improve the communities that have supported Belk for generations.
 More information on each organization is provided at Related Belk Philanthropy.

-JMBE has been in existence for almost 20 years.
-Its initial purpose was to fund a national merit scholarship program at John Belk’s alma mater, Davidson College.
-After John’s death, funding for the endowment increased and the board adopted new strategies that will improve access to postsecondary for underrepresented students beginning in 2014.
+JMBE has been in existence for almost 30 years.
+Its initial purpose was to fund a National Merit Scholarship program at Mr. Belk’s alma mater, Davidson College.
+In 2014, new strategies were adopted to improve access to postsecondary education for underrepresented students.

-Education issues were important to John throughout his lifetime.
-As a former Charlotte Mayor who ran the Belk department store company, he saw first-hand the need for an educated workforce.
-He created this Endowment to allow flexibility to address the most pressing education issues of the day.
+Education issues were important to Mr. Belk throughout his lifetime.
+As a four-term Charlotte Mayor who ran the Belk, Inc. department store, he saw first-hand the need for an educated workforce.
+Mr. Belk created the Endowment to allow flexibility to address the most pressing education issues of the day.
 The Endowment’s strategy provides an opportunity to help North Carolina create pathways for all students to achieve postsecondary success.